 Compact radios: Typical compact units measure about 6" wide x 3" tall x 5"–6" deep.
 Standard Horizon makes two of the smallest.
 The cases on the GX1700 and GX1600 are only about 3 1/2" deep, so they’re a good choice for a small boat.

-Black box designs like ICOM’s M400BB and Garmin’s VHF 300 are another space-saving alternative, with a modular design that positions the guts of the radio in a remote, sheltered location, with only a small handset and speaker panel taking up your valuable space on a crowded instrument panel.
+Black box designs: ICOM’s M400BB and Garmin’s VHF 300 are another space-saving alternative, with a modular design that positions the guts of the radio in a remote, sheltered location, with only a small handset and speaker panel taking up your valuable space on a crowded instrument panel.

 The Ray260 VHF Radio with Integrated AIS Receiver combines a black box VHF and receive-only AIS to help you avoid collisions among crowds of AIS-equipped ships and other vessels.
 It allows you to keep track of current and previous positions of all your radio contacts on your compatible Raymarine chartplotter.

 Many radios can use one or more optional full-function microphones that even include a channel display.
-Change channels, change volume levels, add or delete channels from the scanner's memory: all are possible from the keypad included in these miniature second stations that are ideally suited for the flybridge, tuna tower, navigation station, cockpit, or wherever you could use VHF communications.
+Change channels, change volume levels, add or delete channels from the scanner's memory—all are possible from the keypad included in these miniature second stations that are ideally suited for the flybridge, tuna tower, navigation station, cockpit, or wherever you can use VHF communications.

 Second stations are a good alternative to keeping a less-powerful handheld VHF at a second location.
 These remotes use the full power of the fixed-mount radio (25 watts) and the effectiveness of a full size antenna to ensure that you have excellent range.